jbadavis/react-universal/README.md

 # React Simple Universal

-This is a Universal React application template using CSS modules.
+This is a Universal React application.

-I've attempted to keep it as straightforward as possible.

 ## Getting Started